desecho/ubuntu-vm/README.md

 vs_code/install_vs_code.sh
 ```

-If you have a 4k display run
+If you have a 4k display and the cursor appears too large run
 ```bash
 sudo apt install dconf-editor
 ```